Subscription box services are offering a whole new avenue for brands and retailers to reach and interact with consumers.

 The phenomenon started in 2010 with what is widely considered the first such service, Birchbox, which delivers 4-5 personalized beauty samples every month.
 In the seven years since, the world of box services has exploded, with some estimates now putting the total number at more than 2,000.

 Box services are part of a growing segment of e-commerce being referred to as subscription commerce, a.k.a. "subcom," which also encompasses services that offer recurring delivery of household staples like Amazon Subscribe & Save.

 The concept of subcom is not actually new.
 Think of the Columbia Record Club, which hit its peak of 16 million subscribers back in 1996.
-What is different now is the application in a world of e-commerce.
+What is different now is

 The subcom giants of today operate on a wholly different level than their predecessors, using data metrics and complicated algorithms to produce product suites that appeal to consumers based on their self-identified preferences, as well as larger cultural trends that can now be tracked via social media and Internet traffic.

 The appeal to retailers and manufacturers is clear: not only do box services offer a form of recurring revenue, but they also offer access to a wealth of information about consumers and fans that, in this data-driven age, is invaluable.
 This is why many major retailers, including Walmart, Target and Starbucks, are entering the box game.
 They already have successful retail platforms in place, but what a box service provides them that their stores–and even their websites to some extent–don't is data, detailed metrics on consumer behavior and preferences.

 Additionally, these services appeal to a highly desirable group of consumers: the majority of box service subscribers are 25- to 39-years-old with above average income and education levels, according to Hitwise.